A Christian Approach to the Environment

 Although I share the concerns of this view about how we are treating our world, I don’t think the bible allows us to see ourselves as simply one creature among many, one species among many.

 3: “Utilitarian” Christianity

 I don’t want us to caricature what I’m calling “utilitarian” Christianity and say that it views creation merely as something to be consumed and thrown away.
-That, of course, wouldn’t be of long-term benefit to humans—it wouldn’t be utilitarian.
+That, of course, wouldn’t be to the long-term benefit of humans.
+It wouldn’t be utilitarian.

 I think a fairer way to describe this view is: It sees God’s sole purpose in creation as providing the raw materials for human well-being.